prdoring/ModelMasher/README.md

 ---

-* place the modelmasher.py file in the stable diffusion scripts folder
+* Place the modelmasher.py file in the stable diffusion scripts folder
 * In the ArrangementTool folder run web_ui.bat

 ## Example Workflow